Meaning of Australian based employer and Australian based employee

 For example, an employee may claim they are an employee for Fair Work purposes like an unfair dismissal claim and because of this, Fair Work has jurisdiction to deal with the employee's claim.

-Below is the definition of Australian based employer and employee.
+Below is the definition of Australian based employer and employee in section 35 of the Fair Work Act.

 FAIR WORK ACT 2009 - SECT 35